In the News | Congresswoman Harriet Hageman

 May 27, 2023

 The Republicans in the House still don’t have a deal in place with the President to raise the country’s debt ceiling and time is running out.
-If there is no deal in place by June 5th (four days later than previously reported), Treasury Secretary Janet Yellen warned Congress on Friday that a default by the United States had the potential to devastate the American economy as well as the g
+If there is no deal in place by June 5th (four days later than previously reported), Treasury Secretary Janet Yellen warned Congress on Friday that a default by the United States had the potential to devastate the American economy as well as the global economy.

 Image